Switzerland confirms first coronavirus case

-Switzerland reported its first coronavirus case on Tuesday in canton Ticino in the south of the country.
-The Federal Office of Public Health (FOPH) is due to give more information at a press conference in Bern at 5pm (Swiss time).
+Switzerland reported its first coronavirus case on Tuesday in canton Ticino in the south of the country which borders Italy.

 Laboratory tests carried out in Geneva uncovered a coronavirus case in canton Ticino, authorities told the Keystone-SDA News Agency on Tuesday.